 Demand for tank barge transportation services is driven by the production volumes of the bulk liquid commodities transported by barge.
 Marine transportation demand for the segment's four primary commodity groups, petrochemicals, black oil, refined petroleum products and agricultural chemicals, is based on differing circumstances.
-While the demand drivers of each commodity are different, the Company has the flexibility in certain cases of re-allocating inland equipment and coastal equipment among the petrochemical, refined petroleum products and crude oil markets as needed.
+While the demand drivers of each commodity are different, the Company has the flexibility, in certain cases, of reallocating inland equipment and coastal equipment among the petrochemical, refined petroleum products and crude oil markets as needed.

 Bulk petrochemical volumes have historically tracked the general domestic economy and correlate to the United States Gross Domestic Product.
 The United States petrochemical industry continues to see strong production levels for both domestic consumption and exports.
 Low priced domestic natural gas, a basic feedstock for the United States petrochemical industry, has provided the industry with a competitive advantage against foreign petrochemical producers.
-As a result, United States petrochemical production has remained stable during 2018, 2017 and 2016, thereby producing increased marine transportation volumes of basic petrochemicals to both domestic consumers and terminals for export destinations.
+As a result, United States petrochemical production has remained stable during 2019, 2018 and 2017, thereby producing increased marine transportation volumes of basic petrochemicals to both domestic consumers and terminals for export destinations.
 Petrochemical products are used primarily in consumer non-durable and durable goods.
 From late 2010 through 2015, inland petrochemical tank barge utilization remained relatively stable in the 90% to 95% range.
 During 2016, utilization declined to the high 80% range on average with periods of utilization in the low 80% range.
-During 2017 and 2018, utilization ranged from the mid-80% to the mid-90% range, reaching the mid-90% range in the late 2017 third quarter from the impact of Hurricanes Harvey and Irma, and in the low to mid-90% range during the 2017 fourth quarter and the majority of the 2018 year as a result of a favorable pricing environment for customers' products, new petrochemical industry capacity that led to increased movements of petrochemicals, and the continued retirement of older barges from the segment's fleet.
-Coastal tank barge utilization for the transportation of petrochemicals during 2016 was in the low 90% range and for 2017 utilization declined from the low 60% to low 80%.
-During 2018, coastal tank barge utilization levels ranged improved from the high 70% range in the 2018 first quarter to the 80% range during the 2018 second, third and fourth quarters, reflecting the impairment and retirement of 12 out-of-service coastal barges during the 2017 fourth quarter.
-Utilization in the coastal market
+During 2017 and 2018, utilization ranged from the mid-80% to the mid-90% range, reaching the mid-90% range in the late 2017 third quarter from the impact of Hurricanes Harvey and Irma, and in the low to mid-90% range during the 2017 fourth quarter and the majority of 2018 and 2019 as a result of a favorable pricing environment for customers' products, new petrochemical industry capacity that led to increased movements of petrochemicals, and the continued retirement of older barges from the segment's fleet.
+Extensive delay days due to poor operating conditions which slowed transport of customer cargoes, also contributed to increased utilization during the first half of 2019.
+Coastal tank barge utilization for the transportation of petrochemicals during 2017 ranged from the low 60% to low 80%.
+During 2018, coastal tank barge utilization levels ranged improved from the high 70% range in the 2018 first quarter to the 80% range during the 2018 last nine months and the low to mid-80% range during 2019, reflecting the retirement of 12 out-of-service coastal barges during the 2017 fourth quarter and improved customer demand resulting in higher utilization of spot market capacity in 2019.
+Utilization in the coastal marine fleet continued to be impacted by the oversupply of smaller tank barges in the coastal market.